SciKit-Surgery/sustainable-pkg-stats/README.rst

 5. Create a new repository with the same `project_slug` name (e.g. `https://github.com/$GITHUB_USER_ID/dashboard_for_scikit-surgery`).

-6. To run the analysis scripts, test locally, you need a personal access token for Github API generated from `here <https://github.com/settings/personal-access-tokens/new>`__
-Save it in the base directory under a text file named `github.token`

-7. Few [optional] things to set before you can run the pipeline!
+6. Few [optional] things to set before you can run the pipeline!

 a.
 You can specify a list for the libraries you want to exclude from your dashboard deployment, under `libraries/exclusions`